Indianapolis Wrongful Death Lawyer

 Call an Experienced Indianapolis Wrongful Death Lawyer

 If you have lost a loved due to someone else’s actions or carelessness, you don’t have to carry that burden alone.
 An Indiana wrongful death lawyer at Baker & Gilchrist is here to help.
-Talk to a compassionate wrongful death attorney in Indianapolis who understands the causes of action for wrongful death claims and can explain your legal options.
+Talk to a compassionate Indianapolis wrongful death lawyer in Indianapolis who understands the causes of action for wrongful death claims and can explain your legal options.

 With over 60 years of combined litigation experience, Indianapolis wrongful death attorneys Rex Baker and Caroline Gilchrist have the skill and dedication to help families move forward after a devastating loss.